 Step 4

 Include a wide range of nutrients in your diet overall to fight off staph and other infections, and to keep your immune system working as it should.
-The World's Healthiest Foods website says many different vitamins and minerals can prevent you from getting sick, especially those with an antioxidant effect.
+The Centers For Disease Control says many different vitamins and minerals can help prevent you from getting sick.
 Balance healthy, lean proteins with foods rich in vitamin A--milk, butter, eggs, spinach and cantaloupe are some examples--fiber and omega-3 fatty acids.
 B vitamins found in leafy green vegetables may also help you fight off infections such as staph.

 Things You'll Need